libretro/docs/docs/library/beetle_psx.md

 Note that the tool currrently does not integrate .sbi files into the .chd, so these must be placed alongside the resulting .chd file in order to properly play games with LibCrypt protection.

+!!! attention
 	For multi-disc content, make an .m3u file that lists all the .chd files instead of .cue files.
 Like the PBP files, content must be added to playlists manually.

 ## Saves